insidert/insidert/src/content/blog/how-to-deploy-laravel-to-a-server.md

 - [SSL Certificate](#ssl-certificate)
 - [Storage Symlink](#storage-symlink)

+## Creating a server

+After creating an account on Vultr or DigitalOcean, you should select a server size based on your needs and opt to install Ubuntu.

+Please choose Ubuntu LTS version.
+If it is not LTS version, it will be hard to update our softwares - like PHP - in future.

+## Login to your server

+After creating a server, you will be given the IP address and login credentails for root user.

+You will need an ssh client to log into your newly created server.
+I use Windows Terminal app.

+To login, do ```ssh root@192.168.0.1``` from your terminal app.

+Replace 192.168.0.1 with the IP address of your server.

 ## Add a user

 After logging in as root, add a new user and add to sudo group.